Best Time to Visit South Korea: Weather, Crowds & Seasonal Events

 South Korea

 Winter transforms Korea into a snow-dusted wonderland.
-While temperatures drop below zero, particularly in northern areas and the mountains, the season offers quieter cities and unique experiences like skiing in Pyeongchang, visiting ice festivals, or indulging in hot street foods at winter markets.
-Seoul’s palaces under snow are especially photogenic.
+While temperatures often fall below zero, especially in the north and mountainous regions, the season brings peaceful cities and memorable experiences like skiing in Pyeongchang, exploring ice festivals, and savoring hot street food at cozy winter markets.
+Snow-covered landmarks such as Seoul’s palaces offer stunning photo opportunities.

 Festival Season Highlights